Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 1400 input samples were converted into adversarial samples.
 The attack itself was performed by taking the gradient of the loss for each of the input samples.
 In order to keep the perturbation small, $epsilon$ ranged from 0 (no change in the input sample) to 0.07 with a step size of 0.005.
-A comparison of the original input and adversarial samples can be seen in //TODO: add reference to results/histograms.
+A comparison of the original input and adversarial samples can be seen in @adversarial-samples-histogram-measurement-step-1 and @adversarial-samples-histogram-measurement-step-9.
 The probability values in the adversarial sapmles get clipped, such that only valid values between 0 and 1 remain.
 Additionally, subsequent packs of four values each get normalized to sum up to 1, making sure they represent valid probabilistic distributions.
 This means, that an input